galaxyproject/training-material/topics/admin/tutorials/ansible-galaxy/tutorial.md

 To proceed from here it is expected that:

 - You have [Ansible installed](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html) on your local machine

+  > ### {% icon tip %} Tip: Running Ansible on your remote machine
+  > It is possible to have ansible installed on the remote machine and run it there as well.
+You will need to update your hosts file to point to localhost, and pass the `-c local` parameter.
+Be **certain** that your playbook that you're building is stored somewhere safe like your user home directory.
+We will remove data at one point during this tutorial and would not want you to lose your progress.
+  {: .tip}

 - You have a [hosts file](../ansible/tutorial.html#hosts-file) with the VM or host specified where you will deploy galaxy.
-We will refer to this group of hosts as "galaxyservers" but you can refer to it with another name if you prefer.
+We will refer to this group of hosts as "galaxyservers."
+You can use a different name if you prefer or are working on an existing playbook, just be sure to update all references later on.

 ## Requirements